GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/webRequest/index.md

 events](#event-onAuthRequired) if you use the `"webRequest"` and `"webRequestAuthProvider"` permissions.

 **note** As of Manifest V3, the `webRequestBlocking` manifest key is replaced by `declarativeNetRequest`, which enables use of the [declarativeNetRequest API](/docs/extensions/reference/declarativeNetRequest/).
-The webRequest API will be unchanged and available for use only for extensions that are installed by policy.
+Aside from `webRequestBlocking` , the webRequest API will be unchanged and available for normal use.
+Policy installed extensions will maintain their current use of `webRequestBlocking`.

 ## Life cycle of requests